 The University of Reading has a good range of high quality self-catering accommodation, on campus and near to campus.
-The booklet below gives an outline of what accommodation the University has to offer during the summer 2013, subject to availability.
+The booklet below* gives an outline of what accommodation the University has to offer during the summer, subject to availability.

 More details can be found below about how to apply, as well as specific accommodation information for International Summer School students.

 If you are having problems viewing the booklet, it can be downloaded as a PDF: Stay Summer Student Accommodation Booklet 2013

 How to Apply

-Please note: You should only make a booking once you are confident that you have been offered a summer school place and are coming, once you make the application you will have a time restricted period to accept your offer and make a payment to hold the booking.
+Please note: You should only make a booking once you are confident that you have been offered a summer school place and are coming, once you make the application you will be expected to make full payment to hold the booking.